 Ajoure GoldAjoure is a style of metalwork that is often confused with filigree.
 However despite some similarities of appearance the two are very different.

 What is Ajoure?Ajoure is a design style that involves leaving large open spaces in the metal.
-It's often used in gold jewelry, especially with larger flat pieces such as pendants and brooches.
 The result is reminiscent of the style of lace known as "ajour".

 The main advantage of ajoure is that being easier to produce makes it less expensive to buy.
 In particular the ability to stamp out ajoure jewelry makes it more amenable to mass production, reducing the price even further.

 Ajoure and filigree can sometimes be used together with an ajoure base being enhanced by filigree details.

 There's nothing wrong with ajoure work, it can look extremely attractive and the best pieces are stunning.
 The Chanel Camelia Collection 2010 is a well known example of ajoure at its best.
 However ajoure is not filigree and this should be made clear.
 Unfortunately some manufacturers incorrectly refer to ajoure designs as "filigree" simply because they have narrow strips of metal.
 Make sure you know what you're buying.

 In general true filigree will have a more layered, three dimensional appearance whereas ajoure is flatter.
 In particular mass produced ajoure jewelry is often flat on the back.